yugprajapati212/Tetris/README.md

 ## Working and implementation
 ### Taking Input
 To take input from the player we have used methods _getch() and _khbit().
-Before updating the game state out to stdout khbit is used to check if a key is pressed and make changes acccording to the player input.
+Before updating the game state out to stdout khbit is used to check if a key is pressed and make changes according to the player input.

 ### Flow of the game
 At each state the game runs in a loop and changes are to the output according to player input.
 We have devised methods to check for conditions such as if there is a block collision, peice merging and line clearance.